shadowknight55/React-timer/README.md

    - Click the "Stop" button to pause the timer.
 4. **Reset the Timer:**
    - Click the "Reset" button to return the timer to the default time of 25 minutes.

-## Component Documentation
-- **App:** Main component that renders the Card component.
-- **Card:** Manages the timer state and displays the TimerDisplay and TimerControls components.
-- **TimerDisplay:** Shows the formatted timer value.
-- **TimerControls:** Contains input and buttons for controlling the timer.

-## Development Notes
-- The project uses Create React App for easy setup and development.
-- Ensure to keep dependencies updated to avoid deprecation warnings.
-- Consider implementing additional features such as:
-  - Customizable timer intervals
-  - Alert notifications when the timer expires
-  - Integration with external APIs for enhanced functionality
-- Follow best practices for code organization, commenting, and testing to ensure maintainability and scalability.

 ## Usage